 We pay for some services up to a certain limit.
-If you use over the limit, you pay the full cost to get more of that type of service.
+If you go over the limit, you pay the full cost to get more of that type of service.
+Refer to Chapter 4 for specific benefit limits.
 Call Member Services to find out what the benefit limits are and how much of your benefits you've used.

-I. Coverage of health care services in a clinical research study
+J. Coverage of health care services in a clinical research study

-I1.
+J1.
 Definition of a clinical research study